 Bar Maga Circe, the see-and-be-seen place where to relax in the evening, sipping your aperitif, while watching the sunset over the little port of Ponza.
 The name of the bar refers to the sorceress Circe, who detained Odysseus on the island of Aeaea (possibly the same island as Ponza), in Homer’s Odyssey.

-L’Aragosta is one of our favorite restaurants.
-It is one of the better fish restaurants, but with an unpretentious atmosphere, unlike its neighbor, L’Acqua Pazza, which is a Michelin-starred restaurant.
+L’Aragosta is one of our favorite restaurants, together with the nextdoor L’Acqua Pazza.
+They are two of the better fish restaurants of the island, the first with a more laid back atmosphere, the latter being a Michelin-starred restaurant has a more refined and ambitious feel.
 Recently, the owner of l’Aragosta stopped taking reservations, so make sure to arrive early as you get a table on a first-come-first-served basis.
 L’Aragosta is one of the oldest restaurants of Ponza, still run by the same family (since 1943).
 During the day you will see no tables and the place looks like abandoned, but in the evening tables are being dressed and by 21:00 the venue becomes very lively, with habitués dropping by for a chat with the clients having dinner on the terrace.
 Then you have, as we mentioned, L’Acqua Pazza, a top-notch fish restaurant, famous for having invented the Pesce all’acqua pazza recipe.

 We definitely recommend to rent a boat at least once during your stay (even if only for a couple of hours) to tour around the island, because the island is really wonderful to admire from the sea.
 To rent a small 2 to 6-people motorboat, we suggest Arcobaleno, down at the port (the first one in front of the fisher boats going down the stairs at bar Maga Circe).
 You can rent a boat for 50 to 70 euro a day depending on the season and the size of the boat (you will be charged for petrol separately).
 No license is needed, but please respect the recommendations you will be given, as the sea can be very tricky and change abruptly within a couple of hours, but the Ponzese people know their sea very well so they will tell you what the predictions are for the day.
 Depending on the sea and winds the owner will tell you whether it is preferable to tour clockwise or counterclockwise around the island or whether it is safe to tour all around the island or if that day it is best not to go beyond a certain point.
 Also respect the minimum speed when approaching the coast and otherwise remain at a safety distance from the coast in order to avoid rocks.
 Take some drinks and food and organize a little picnic at sea, but please (please!) bring all waste back with you and do not throw anything into the sea (not event things that you assume are biodegradable).